Reavey and O'Dowd killings: Shootings

 At about 6:10PM, at least three masked men entered the home of the Reaveys, a Catholic family, in Whitecross.
 The door had been left unlocked.
-Brothers John (24), Brian (22) and Anthony (17) Reavey were alone in the house and were watching television in the sitting room.
+Brothers John (24), Brian (22) and Anthony Reavey (17) were alone in the house and were watching television in the sitting room.
 The gunmen opened fire on them with two 9mm Sterling submachine guns, a 9mm Luger pistol and a .455 Webley revolver.
 John and Brian were killed outright.
 Anthony managed to run to the bedroom and take cover under a bed.
 He was shot several times and left for dead.
 After searching the house and finding no one else, the gunmen left.
 Badly wounded, Anthony crawled about 200 yards to a neighbour's house and sought help.
-He died of a brain hemorrhage on 30 January.
+He died of a brain haemorrhage on 30 January.
 Although the pathologist said the shooting played no part in his death, Anthony is listed officially as a victim of the Troubles.
 A brother, Eugene Reavey, said "Our entire family could have been wiped out.
 Normally on a Sunday, the twelve of us would have been home, but that night my mother took everybody [else] out to visit my aunt".
 Neighbours claimed there had been two Royal Ulster Constabulary (RUC) checkpoints set up—one at either end of the road—around the time of the attack.
-These checkpoints could have stopped passers-by seeing what was happening.
+These checkpoints could have stopped passers-by from seeing what was happening.
 The RUC denied having patrols in the area at the time, but said there could have been checkpoints manned by the British Army's Ulster Defence Regiment (UDR).

 At about 6:20PM, three masked men burst into the home of the O'Dowds, another Catholic family, in Ballydougan, about fifteen miles away.
 Sixteen people were in the house for a family reunion.
 The male family members were in the sitting room with some of the children, playing the piano.
 The gunmen sprayed the room with bullets, killing Joseph O'Dowd (61) and his nephews Barry (24) and Declan O'Dowd (19).
 All three were members of the Social Democratic and Labour Party (SDLP) and the family believes this is why they were targeted.
 Barney O'Dowd (Barry and Declan's father) was also wounded by gunfire.
 The RUC concluded that the weapon used was a 9mm Sterling submachine gun, although Barney believes a Luger pistol with a suppressor was also used.
 The gunmen had crossed a field to get to the house, and there is evidence that UDR soldiers had been in the field the day before.